 Teams line up in order at the starting point and wait for the command to begin.

 First to run are the team members allocated number one.
-They run to the first cone 20 metres away, pick it up and run back with it to the start point.
-As soon as each player returns to the start point with their cone the second player from the team runs to and collects their cone (which will be the one at 40 metres).
-Runners three and four continue in a like manner, collecting the cones at 60 and 80 metres.
+They run to the first cone 20 meters away, pick it up and run back with it to the start point.
+As soon as each player returns to the start point with their cone the second player from the team runs to and collects their cone (which will be the one at 40 meters).
+Runners three and four continue in a like manner, collecting the cones at 60 and 80 meters.

 Despite fewer numbers the three-person team wins.
 To level the playing field their cones are placed slightly further apart for subsequent rounds.